h2oai/tutorials/Driverless AI/machine-learning-interpretability-tutorial/machine-learning-interpretability-tutorial.md

 *Things to Note:*

-1. The reason codes show that the Driverless model prediction gave this person .78 percent probability of defaulting.
+1. The reason codes show that the Driverless model prediction gave this person a .78 percent probability of defaulting.
 LIME gave them a .82 percent probability of defaulting and in this case we can say that LIME is 95.1% accurate.
 Based on this observation, it can be concluded that the local reason codes are fairly trustworthy.
 If **Lime Prediction Accuracy** drops below 75% then we can say that the numbers are probably untrustworthy and the Shapley plot or LOCO plot should be revisited since the Shapley values are always accurate, and LOCO accounts for nonlinearity and interactions.

 2. PAY_0 = 2 months late is the top positive local attribute for this person and contributes .35 probability points to their prediction according to this linear model.
 0.35 is the local linear model coefficient for level 3 of the categorical variable PAY_0.